cdown/chrisdown.name/_posts/2017-10-29-adding-power-related-targets-to-systemd.md

 AC/battery.

 Now, we need to tell acpid to start `ac.target` when it sees us coming on to AC, and start `battery.target` when it sees us coming off of AC.
-This should be simple, but unfortunately on my T470s, coming on and off of battery looks like
-this:
+To find the events we need to attach to, we can use `acpi_listen`:

-    % acpi_listen | grep battery
+    % acpi_listen | grep ac_adapter
-    battery PNP0C0A:00 00000080 00000001 <-- unplug
+    ac_adapter ACPI0003:00 00000080 00000000
-    battery PNP0C0A:00 00000080 00000001 <-- plug
+    ac_adapter ACPI0003:00 00000080 00000001

-Well, that's not very helpful.
-We get exactly the same battery event for unplug and plug in acpid.
-This means that we need to look elsewhere to get information about the AC state, but we can still use acpid to assist us in knowing when to run.
-A useful file here is `/sys/class/power_supply/AC/online`, which tells whether we are on power (value "1"), or off power (value "0").
-You may have more than one `AC*` directory if you have multiple power supplies.

-This means that we can then do our activation in a script, `/usr/local/bin/powertargets`, like so:
+This means that we can then do our activation in a script, `/usr/local/bin/powertargets`, like so (`$4` comes from acpid, which we'll set up in a moment):

 {% highlight bash %}
 #!/bin/bash -e

-on_ac=$(cat /sys/class/power_supply/AC/online)
+on_ac=$4

 if (( on_ac )); then
     exec systemctl start ac.target